 - 1. Manufacturer name

 - 2. Manufacturing date

-- 3. Vehicle identification number (V.I.N.)
+- Vehicle identification number (V.I.N.)

-- 4. Model name
+Model name

-- 5. Option package

-- 6. Engine type

-- 7. Model year
+- 5. Option package6.
+Engine type7.
+Model year

-- 8. Color codes

-- Vehicle weight/engine power (European models)
+- 8. Color codes 9.
+Vehicle weight/engine power (European models)

-Serial Numbers
+Identification Numbers

-The main components of your snow-mobile (engine and frame) are identified by different serial numbers.
+The main components of your snowmobile (engine and frame) are identified by different identification numbers.
 It may sometimes become necessary to locate these numbers for warranty purposes or to trace your snowmobile in the event of loss.
-These numbers are required by the authorized SKI-DOO dealer to complete warranty claims properly.
-No warranty will be allowed by BRP if the engine serial number or vehicle identification number (V.I.N.) is removed or mutilated in any way.
-We strongly recommend that you take note of all the serial numbers on your snowmobile and supply them to your insurance company.
+These numbers are required by the authorized Ski-Doo dealer to complete warranty claims properly.
+No warranty will be allowed by BRP if the engine identification number or vehicle identification number (V.I.N.) is removed or mutilated in any way.
+We strongly recommend that you take note of all the identification numbers on your snowmobile and supply them to your insurance company.

 Vehicle Identification Number (V.I.N.)
-Location

 V.I.N. is scribed on vehicle description decal.
 See above.
-It is also engraved on tunnel near vehicle description decal.
+It is also engraved on tunnel near vehicle description de-